cmucg/cgPiano/README.md

 - A lower chord-note will accompany the main note.
 - Press the chord-key again and again, will change into the other chrod-notes .

+## from cgPiano031 on:
+- Added check-box to choose when multiple keys pressed, play chord or not.
+- Introduced name-space-objects.